It would’ve been understandable if Kevin Reimer was too exhausted to savour the fact that he had just made Canadian baseball history.

 After tenures at Orange Coast Junior College and California State University (Fullerton), he was selected by the Texas Rangers in the 11th round of the 1985 draft.

-He’d spent parts of four seasons in the minors, before making his big league debut with the Rangers on September 4, 1988.
+He’d spend parts of four seasons in the minors, before making his big league debut with the Rangers on September 4, 1988.
 Reimer ranks starting the Rangers’ home opener in 1991 against the Brewers as one of his career highlights.

 “President Bush was the owner so Desert Storm was a hot thing and they had jets fly over, it was so cool,” recalled Reimer.
 “I was in the Opening Day lineup and Nolan Ryan was pitching and in my first at bat, I hit a home run.
 I’ll never forget that.”